antmicro/kenning/docs/source/kenning-api.md

 The input data flow is depicted using green arrows, and the output data flow is depicted using grey arrows.

 Firstly, the input and output data is loaded from dataset files and processed.
-Later, since every model has its specific input preprocessing and output postprocessing routines, the data is passed to the [](modelwrapper-api) methods in order to to apply modifications.
+Later, since every model has its specific input preprocessing and output postprocessing routines, the data is passed to the [](modelwrapper-api) methods in order to apply modifications.
 During inference testing, the data is sent to and from the target using [](runtimeprotocol-api).

 Lastly, since [](runtime-api)s also have their specific representations of data, proper I/O processing is applied.